 - Ringing in the ears

-- Difficulty chewing, yawning or opening your mouth
+- Difficulty while opening and closing your mouth

 How do we diagnose and treat TMJ disorder?